osofariu/news-search/README.md

        }
       ]
 ```

 - [x] download the news items with multiple calls
 - [x] caching to improve performance and avoid API limits

 ### 3. use the search results to find interesting articles (filter)

 - [x] basic filter against headline and abstract (lowercase)
-  - [ ] add a vector database to do better searches
+- [ ] add a vector database to do better searches ...
+THIS IS NEXT

 ### 4. for each topic match: prompt user for interest

 - [ ] show topic info, collect user response

 ### 6. for each interest: download the article (TBD how) and save it

-  - [ ] hope to use my account creds to download article details for the items user is interested in.
+- [ ] hope to use my account creds to download article details for the items user is interested in.. this may prove impossible

 ### 7. for each article saved: ask an LLM for a summary

 - [ ] should be straight-forward to collect this
 - [ ] show the user the list of summaries
 - [ ] save the summary for later review

 ## NYT Archive API notes